swy7ch/dotfiles/.local/bin/README.md

 ## Scripts

+- AC_notify : send a notification when the computer is plugged/unplugged
 - arch_setup : my personnal machine setup script
-- AC_notify : send a notification when the computer is plugged/unplugged
 - audio-notify : send a notification when audio level is changed
-- backlight : change backlight level
 - backlight_notify : send a notification when backlight level is changed
 - bat_notify : send a notification when battery runs low
 - bibinput : add a **.bib** entry through `dmenu`